Gulong ng Palad: Premise

 Soon enough, Totoy goes to the city to try his luck and is helped by a wealthy lady in building his own cafe which transforms his family's situation dramatically.
 Mimi pretends that she is pregnant but when her mother finds out she cuts her off financially until she decides to go back with her to America.
 Carding briefly has a relationship with her until it is discovered that she is faking her pregnancy and both Carding and Menang throw her out.
 Carding and Menang began to experience a miserable life filled with remorse for what they have done to Luisa while Luisa and her family, who is now in comfortable circumstances thanks to Totoy, leaves Santa Lucia to start over in Manila.
 Luisa, having gotten enough of her husband, decides to leave him with Mimi and give up their marriage, without knowing that Carding left Mimi to get back with her.

 Carding finally realizes how much he loves Luisa but is ashamed about the way he treated her.
 Mother and son are both evicted from their apartment due to not paying rent and Menang is humiliated by everyone around her and finally learns humility.
 Carding and Menang decides to follow Luisa and her family to Manila to patch things up.
 Menang also advises Carding to forget Luisa and start anew as she was living a much better life without them and they would only cause her troubles.

 Luisa and her family finds Menang in the streets while they are attending church service and invites her to live with them.
 Menang finally tearfully asks for forgiveness for everything she has done.
 Carding, still ashamed of everything, watches from afar as he still feels guilty for the way he had treated Luisa.

 Mimi, after losing her mind gets jailed for her schemes towards Jojo and Alex.
 She is bailed by her mother but she does not give up easily.
 Mimi trespasses on Luisa's house in Manila and tries to kill her but fails as Carding comes to save Luisa.
 She turns on Carding and knocks him unconscious before tying him up inside her car, determined to take him as her possession.
 Carding however manages to escape and Mimi crashes her car causing both of her legs to be amputated.

-In the end, Mimi is incarcerated as an amputee and her cell mates abuse her endlessly while Carmen, having enough of Mimi's wickedness, leaves her on her own.
+In the end, Mimi is incarcerated as an amputee and her cellmates abuse her endlessly while Carmen, having enough of Mimi's wickedness, leaves her on her own.
 Totoy's successful restaurant business expands into chains and is now building a mansion in Santa Lucia.
 Menang learns the art of humility and kindness and Idad finally gets what she has always been wishing – a good life for her family.
 Luisa and Carding make amends with each other and raise their daughter together.
 Jojo finally behaves like a girl and starts dating Totoy.
 Luisa affirms that life has its ups and downs but in the end, it always teaches a lesson to be a better human being.